tfsaggregator/tfsaggregator/docs/Internals.md

 if you have TFS 2015 or TFS 2013 installed on your development machine, the assemblies for that version will be loaded automatically from the installation folder.

 We use [AppVeyor](http://www.appveyor.com/) for Continuous Integration, so the `appveyor.yml` file is our CI build script.

+# Debugging

+For the best development experience, use a TFS 2013 or 2015 Virtual Machine with Visual Studio 2015 installed and work directly on the machine.

+You can then set the output folder for the project to `C:\Program Files\Microsoft Team Foundation Server 12.0\Application Tier\Web Services\bin\Plugins\`

+You can also debug by attaching to the `w3wp.exe` on the server and setting breakpoints as you would normally.